 - Be courteous and have the backs of the people in line with you.
 When I was waiting for hours for Dario Argento (totally worth it), people had to duck out briefly for food or restroom breaks, and the other people in line protected their spots while they were gone.

 - Be flexible and don’t come to see just one celebrity.
 There were quite a few cancellations, because these people have jobs and sometimes schedules change, but it was still an amazing show with so many incredible guests.
 They’re always adding guests, too.
-I bought my ticket before I knew that Dario Argento or the Soskas or Tom Savini were going to be there.
+I bought my ticket before I knew that Dario Argento or Tom Savini were going to be there.
 Words can’t describe the joy and excitement I felt when I saw the Argento announcement on TFW’s Facebook page.
 “Oh, by the way, we’re also going to have one of the greatest film directors of all time.
 Surprise!”

 How was your TFW experience?
 Any tips or fun stories you want to tell?
 Let me know in the comments!